-Carriers offering plans on the Exchange that are Cascade Care plans will be required to pay commission for the sale of those plans at a level at least equivalent to those of other Exchange plans offered by the carrier.
+Issuers offering plans on the Exchange that are Cascade Care plans will be required to pay commission for the sale of those plans at a level at least equivalent to those of other Exchange plans offered by the Issuer.
+Issuers will honor enrollments completed by an WAHBE assister including producers, regardless of commission.